crizant/flutter_custom_theme_example/README.md

 # flutter_custom_theme_example

-This is an example of how to extend `ThemeData` by using Extension methods.
+This is an example of how to extend `ThemeData` by using `ThemeExtension` class.

-Read the [related article](https://medium.com/@crizantlai/flutter-how-to-extend-themedata-b5b987a95bb5) for more info.
+Read the [related article](https://crizantlai.medium.com/flutter-3-how-to-extend-themedata-56b8923bf1aa) for more info.